Asymptotic Chow stability of uniformly K-stable toric varieties: Combinatorial criteria for asymptotic Chow polystablity

-where $\ell(x)$ is an affine function on $k\Delta$.
-This is the obstruction (i.e., a necessary condition) for a polarized variety $(X,L)$ to be asymptotically Chow semistable discovered by Futaki in \cite{Fut04}.
-In the toric setting, this formulation was given by Ono in \cite{Ono13}.
+As discussed in $\eqref{eq:LinHull}$, the family of invariants $\mathcal F_{\mathrm{Td}^p}$ provides an obstruction (i.e., a necessary condition) for a polarized variety $(X,L)$ to be asymptotically Chow semistable, as shown by Futaki \cite{Fut04}.
+In the toric setting, the formulation $\eqref{def:FOInv}$ was introduced by Ono \cite{Ono13}. \begin{remark}\rm Since

-The main theorem in this paper is the following. \begin{theo} Let $\Delta$ be a $\lambda$-stable $(\alpha,\beta)$-weighted small polytope such that the Futaki-Ono invariant vanishes.
-For all $i=1, \dots , R$, if